flybywiresim/docs/docs/fbw-a32nx/support/reported-issues.md

     ^^Root Cause^^

-    We are working on more realistic simulation of various involved systems, e.g. engines.
+    We are working on more realistic simulation of various involved systems, e.g., engines.
 The fuel predication will be inaccurate until we have updated the fuel planning feature on the MCDU. *Under Investigation*

     ^^Possible Solution or Workaround^^